-Company C's 100% holding of participation rights and voting rights in Company D is not taken into account in the calculation of the percentage of participation rights and voting rights held by residents in Company D under the definition of CFC.
+Company C's 100% holding of participation rights and voting rights in Company D is not taken into account in the calculation of the percentage of participation rights and voting rights held by residents in Company D under paragraph (a) of the definition of "controlled foreign company" in section 9D(1).
 The reason for this exclusion is that Company C is a headquarter company.

 However, any participation rights and voting rights that are indirectly held by residents through a headquarter company must be taken into account.
-Accordingly, because Company A and Company B, that are residents, indirectly hold 60% $[(30\% + 30\%) \times 100\%]$ of the participation rights and voting rights in Company D, Company D is a CFC under the definition of CFC.
+Therefore, because Company A and Company B, which are residents, indirectly hold 60% $[(30\% + 30\%) \times 100\%]$ of the participation rights and voting rights in Company D, Company D is a CFC under paragraph (a) of the definition of "controlled foreign company" in section 9D(1).